 - digestive disorders (nausea, discomfort, diarrhea);

-- unpleasant body odor and bad breath;
+- unpleasant body and breath odor;

-- increased anxiety and irritability;
+- increased anxiety, irritability;

 - disruption of the absorption of other amino acids, especially methionine.